 - Team Mastery: Developing synergy and high performance

-Derived from ancient wisdom in conjunction with premier contemporary leadership frameworks, the leader archetypes represent our ways of learning and leading.
-The four planes on which we grow, communicate and lead: physical, intellectual, emotional, and spiritual.
+Derived from ancient wisdom in conjunction with premier contemporary leadership frameworks, the leader archetypes are rooted in the body, mind, heart, and spirit.
+They represent our ways of learning and leading.

 My Fourfold Approach: